Python

 Module-level shortcuts

-For one-off requests, there are top-level functions that mirror requests:
+For one-off requests, top-level functions mirror requests:

 import httpcloak